 While all businesses need sufficiently broad general liability coverage, insurance companies can thwart such careful planning by using a fairly expansive list of justifications to deny claims.
 A rationale that can be difficult to understand involves “trigger issues.”
 This type of issue concerns whether the event or loss giving rise to the claim arose during the policy period.
 Trigger principles can be extremely important because they often provide a basis for denying a claim in part or in its entirety.
-There are many dimensions to the trigger issue, so our Florida Insurance Claims Law Firm has provided some examples of the types of complexities that can arise in this context.
+There are many dimensions to the trigger issue.
+Some examples of the types of complexities that can arise in this context are discussed below.

 A basic overview of this type of denial requires an understanding of a couple of preliminary concepts.
 Generally, commercial liability policies define the time period during which a policy provides financial protection against loss to a business.
 This window is often referred to as the “policy period,” which will be defined by an inception date that commences coverage and a termination date after which the policy is no longer in effect.
 Coverage will be appropriate when a covered peril or loss occurs during the policy period.
 The key to determining whether the claim falls within the “policy period” will depend on the timing of the event, loss, or claim that “triggers” coverage.

 While there are certain situations where evaluating whether a policy trigger occurred during the policy period is fairly straightforward, this can be a complicated issue.
 If the claim is related to a motor vehicle accident, the issue of determining the relevant timing can be readily defined in terms of the date of the collision.
 However, the situation can be much more difficult, such as a loss caused by a latent defect or a peril that causes ongoing injury or property damage.